Top Artificial Intelligence Trends to Watch Out for In 2024

 5. The rise of Virtual Agents

 Businesses have started using Artificial Intelligence powered chatbots in increasing numbers.
 Chatbots answer questions, qualify sales leads and assist check out for online customers, among other applications.
-2019 is likely to see an upgrade from chatbots to AI-powered virtual agents capable of handling even more complex customer service tasks, with even a face and personality of their own.
+This year is likely to see an upgrade from chatbots to AI-powered virtual agents capable of handling even more complex customer service tasks, with even a face and personality of their own.

 As a portent of things to come, Ava, Autodesk’s virtual agent, comes with a female face and a powerful persona that resonate the company’s brand image.
 Needless to say, such virtual agents are much more effective than human agents.